rust-lang/rfcs/text/0000-rust-has-provenance.md

 # Motivation
 [motivation]: #motivation

-"Shared references (and pointers derived from it) are read-only" is a well-established principle in Rust.
+"Shared references (and pointers derived from them) are read-only" is a well-established principle in Rust.
 The presence of provenance follows directly from that principle, as can be seen by the following example:

 ```rust